|

 Sir Robert Peel's government introduced various Bills to reduce the number

 of capital crimes.
-Shoplifting, sheep, cattle and horse stealing removed
+Shoplifting, sheep, cattle and horse stealing removed from

-from the list in 1832, followed by sacrilege, letter stealing, returning
+the list in 1832, followed by sacrilege, letter stealing, returning from

-from transportation (1834/5), forgery and coining (1836), arson, burglary
+transportation (1834/5), forgery and coining (1836), arson, burglary and

-and theft from a dwelling house (1837), rape (1841) and finally attempted
+theft from a dwelling house (1837), rape (1841) and finally attempted

 murder in 1861.

-The last hangings for robbery took place at Shrewsbury on the 13th of August 1836 when
+The last hangings for robbery took place at Shrewsbury on the 13th of August 1836

-hanging for arson was that of Daniel Case at Ilchester
+hanging for arson was that of Daniel Case at Ilchester in Somerset on the 31st of August 1836.

 - 1834.
 Hanging

-- 1836.
-The Murder Act of 1752 was
+Murder Act of 1752 was repealed.
+A

-between sentence and execution became normal.
+period of 14 – 27 days between sentence and execution then became normal.

 - 1836.
-The Prisoner’s Counsel Act required
+The

-there be proper defence counsel for those charged with serious crimes.
+Prisoner’s Counsel Act required a proper defence counsel for those charged

 - 1837.
 The